manuel-valles/guide-react-2020/README.md

     - It's a destructuring array where the first one is the default value and the second is an updater function. e.g: [location, setLocation];
     - It should never go inside an if statement;

+6. Effects:
+    - Related to Lifecycles;
+    - useEffect is scheduled during the first render;
+    - The last parameter is the list (array) of dependencies (order doesn't matter) that will make render it again.
+If it's not set, it will render constantly, and if you set it empty [], it will render just once (first time).